elijaharita/eseed-window/readme.md

 **This project is currently in active development and some interface features may break at any time until this notice is removed**

 ## Known quirks / issues
-- Win32
-  - Cursor movement callback not triggered when outside of window
-- X11
+#### X11
   - Shift key does not repeat like other keys
     - Repeat key presses may be disabled on all platforms, that's the purpose of the character callback
-  - Print Screen does not seem to be detected
+  - Print Screen and Meta keys do not seem to be detected
-  - `.setPosition(...)` sets the window position relative to the full decorated window, not the client area
+  - Button 4 & 5 currently not readable

 ## Features
 - Current supported platforms